szabgab/codeandtalk.com/README.md

 These are just ideas, not necessary something I really want to do :-)

+* check if there is 'view' and 'like' in the video files, not just 'length'.

 * Generate Calendar of events
   - for each geographic area (e.g. Europe)
   - Shall we include the cfp deadlines or not?